|

 in miniature.

-the portal will be destroyed?
+will be destroyed?

-According to the book.
-Arador sighed.
-As
+According to the book, Arador sighed, as

 I know.
 Haldir patted his shoulder.
 But we